Skip to main content

 Summary

-• Use a process manager like PM2 for VPS deployments
+• Use a process manager like PM2 for VPS deployments—it handles crash recovery and clustering

-• Platforms like Heroku and Vercel offer easy deployment
+• Platforms like Heroku, Vercel, and Railway offer easy deployment for getting started

 Docker Deployment